grant-humphries/dev-near-light-rail/README.md

     It may also be neccessary to set the password for the postgres user using the command `SET pgpassword=xxx`

 4. Import the OpenStreetMap data into the database via Osmosis by pasting the command stored here `osmosis/osmosis_command.sh` (within this repo) into the command prompt.
 5. Turn the deconstructed OSM data (this is the format that Osmosis produces) back into line segments by running the script stored here: `osmosis/compose_trails.sql`.
 Anything that is not a street or trails has been filtered out by Osmosis.
-Use the command below to run the script from the the (Cygwin) terminal:
+Use the command below to run the script from the the (cygwin) terminal:

     ```bash
     psql -d osmosis_ped -U postgres -f //gisstore/gis/PUBLIC/GIS_Projects/Development_Around_Lightrail/github/dev-near-lightrail/osmosis/compose_trails.sql